 In March 2012 I hitch-hiked on cargo boats, from Ambon to Sulawesi.

 After a few unsuccessful attempts, in Lombok, Sumbawa and Sulawesi, I tried my luck in Ambon.
-A big wooden ship was preparing to leave to Wanci, a small harbor in Sulawesi.
-I paid two cartons of cigarettes, to captain and crew, hopped-on their boat and one and a half day later, I arrived in Wanci.
+A big wooden ship was preparing to leave to Wanci, a small harbour in Sulawesi.
+I paid two cartons of cigarettes, to captain and crew, hopped-on their boat and one and a half-day later, I arrived in Wanci.

-Overall the trip was terrible uncomfortable, but it offered me to visit some Buginese villages and spectacle of klm harbors.
-Dozens of wooden boats, some still having masts and sails, with different designs, from different parts of archipelago, with crews speaking different languages, carrying literary everything, gather in small harbors, neighboring fishermen villages.
+Overall the trip was terribly uncomfortable, but it offered me to visit some Buginese villages and spectacle of klm harbors.
+Dozens of wooden boats, some still having masts and sails, with different designs, from different parts of the archipelago, with crews speaking different languages, carrying literary everything, gather in small harbours, neighbouring fishermen villages.
 The boats dock side by side, forming floating settlements, where people climb and jump from one boat to another, in order to reach the shore and back to the boat.

-From Bau Bau I took a ferryboat to Makassar, the main harbor in South Sulawesi, where the adventurous part of this trip ended.
+From Bau Bau I took a ferryboat to Makassar, the main harbour in South Sulawesi, where the adventurous part of this trip ended.